kyma-incubator/compass/docs/compass/08-01-basic-flow-tutorial.md

     a.
 Click the **Create Package** button in the **Packages** section and fill in all the required fields.
 For the purpose of this tutorial, name your Package `test-package`.

     b.
-In the **Credentials** tab, choose `None` from the drop-down list to select the credentials type.
+In the **Credentials** tab, choose `Empty` from the drop-down list to select the credentials type.
 For the purpose of this tutorial, there is no need to secure the connection.
 Click **Create**.

     c.
 Navigate to the `test-package` Package and click the **+** button in the **API Definitions** section.
 Fill in all the required fields.
 In the **Target URL** field, paste the URL to your Application.